MemoonaTahira/Visual-Saliency-Metrics-for-Evaluating-Deep-Learning-Model-performance/README.md

 - Output
-    - A .txt containing values of each saliency metrics
+    - A .txt containing values of each saliency metrics.
+The output file is overwritten each time you run the code again.

 _______________________________________________________________________________